tpayne/devops-coord-framework/README.md

 ReleaseCandidate Class
 ----------------------
-The ReleaseCandidate class is provided to control your release process and has the following methods...
+The ReleaseCandidate class is provided to control your release process and has the following methods: -

 >| Method | Description |
 >| ------ | ----------- |